Cost-Aware Model Orchestration for LLM-based Systems: Performance Evaluation

 \subsection{Experiment Results and Analysis}

-\textbf{Relying on qualitative descriptions of model popularity degrades model selection performance in terms of both accuracy and energy efficiency}.
-Table \ref{tab:main_results} shows that model selection based on quantitative data (GUIDE) improves accuracy across all four tasks (with absolute gains ranging from 0.90\% to 11.92\%).
-The accuracy of GUIDE is higher than that of both JARVIS and Name-Only on ICapt and VQA tasks.
-Moreover, for the ICapt, VQA, and OD tasks, it achieves better overall accuracy–energy trade-offs, as shown in Figure \ref{fig:eval_results1}.
-GUIDE-100 demonstrates the largest efficiency gains, improving Accuracy-per-Joule by 54\%, 14.4\%, and 18.4\% over JARVIS on ICapt, OD, and VQA, respectively.
-It also outperforms Name-Only on this metric by 67\% on ICapt, 6.9\% on OD, and 18.4\% on VQA.
-GUIDE-100 both increases accuracy and reduces energy usage on ICapt and OD tasks.
-For the IGen tasks, we observe an accuracy improvement as well, but this is likely due to the use of a more relaxed energy level (600 J), which allows the use of larger models.
+\textbf{Relying on qualitative descriptions in model selection degrades system accuracy and cost efficiency}.
+Table \ref{tab:main_results} shows that model selection based on quantitative data improves accuracy across all four tasks (absolute gains from 0.90\% to 11.92\%).
+The accuracy of our proposed method is higher than the baselines on ICapt and VQA tasks.
+Moreover, for the ICapt, VQA, and OD tasks, it achieves better accuracy-energy trade-offs (Figure \ref{fig:eval_results1}).
+CAMO-100 demonstrates the largest efficiency gains, improving Accuracy-per-Joule by 54\%, 14.4\%, and 18.4\% over JARVIS on ICapt, OD, and VQA, respectively.
+It also outperforms Name-Only system on this metric by 67\% on ICapt, 6.9\% on OD, and 18.4\% on VQA.
+The accuracy improvement in IGen can be attributed to a more relaxed energy level of 600 J, allowing for larger models.

-\textbf{Data-driven model selection methodology allows selections to concentrate on a Pareto-efficient subset of models, leading to a better accuracy–energy balance}.
-Data-driven model selection methodology, GUIDE, places 100\% of model selections on the Pareto frontier of (accuracy, energy).
-In contrast, the two comparable methods, JARVIS and Name-Only, selected Pareto-efficient models in 72.3\% and 72.7\% of cases, respectively, across all datasets and task types.
-Hence, in at least 28\% of all model selections, these policies chose a model that was not on the Pareto frontier, meaning that there existed at least one other model that was better on both metrics (i.e., higher accuracy and lower energy consumption).
-Our model selection approach avoids making such suboptimal choices, ensuring a more efficient use of available resources.
+\textbf{Data-driven model selection enables Pareto-efficient selections, leading to a better balance between performance and cost.} Our method selects 100\% of models on the Pareto frontier of (accuracy, energy).
+In contrast, JARVIS and Name-Only systems selected Pareto-efficient models in 72.3\% and 72.7\% of cases, respectively.
+Hence, in at least 28\% of all model selections, there existed at least one other model that was better in both accuracy and energy consumption.
+Our model selection approach avoids making such choices, ensuring a more efficient use of available resources.